-Every beginning is hard, especially if you try to succeed with a restaurant marketing.
+Every beginning is hard, especially if you try to succeed in restaurant marketing.
 You’ve been promoting yourself for a while, but you feel like something is missing.
-That missing piece of a puzzle is the internet.
+That missing piece of the puzzle is the internet.
 The internet is offering us almost endless possibilities so it would be a shame not to use them for your new restaurant.

-One really important part of the internet are social media websites like Facebook, Twitter, Instagram etc. It is free to register on any of these sites (and there are plenty others), so why wouldn’t you try it?
+One really important part of the internet is social media websites like Facebook, Twitter, Instagram, etc. It is free to register on any of these sites (and there are plenty of others), so why wouldn’t you try it?

 Rule #1: Think Like Your Customer